ilpropheta/daje/math/README.md

   * __prime_factors_of__ : returns all the prime factors of a number
   * __sum_of_prime_factors__ : calculates the sum of all the prime factors of a number

+* repdigit.h
+  * __repdigit__ : returns the number composed of repeated instances of the same digit in a positional number system. (e.g. 111, 33333)
+  * __repdigit_base10__ : returns the number composed of repeated instances of the same digit in base 10 (e.g. 111, 33333)

 ## This is NOT a library
 .hpp files in this folder are not intended to be included somewhere.
 They contain snippets, easy to copy-and-paste into the challenge editor.